fleio/whmcs2fleio/README.md

 2022.01.1.
 If you encounter problems using this to migrate WHMCS data to your Fleio installation, send email to support@fleio.com.

+Also note: client email field was removed in Fleio 2022.05.0, thus current client import no longer takes it into consideration.

 SUPPORTED RESOURCES
 ===================